inher/inher.github.io/people.md

 <img src="/assets/imgs/SJT.jpg" class="img-circle img-responsive rnp-scale">

 <h4 style="text-align: center"> Dr. Sushama J. Thatte</h4>
 Founder trustee, INHER.
 Retired Associate Professor from Modern College, Shivajinagar, Pune.
-She specializes in butterflies (Lepidoptera) and ecology.
+She is visiting faculty at Institute of Bioinformatics and Biotechnology, University of Pune.
+She has worked on physiology of various cockroach species and on butterfly population and diversity in Pune.
+She has given many radio talks on various topics in popular science.
 </div>
 </div>
 <hr />